jbu/jbu.github.io/content/cv/index.md

 ### Dec 2016 - now.

 LShift was acquired by Oliver Wyman to form the core of their technology delivery capability.
 Since then I've been involved in various projects, mostly in the financial space.

+- A leader of the evolution of the internal cloud practices from VMs to serverless.
+Lots of terraform on AWS, some on Azure.
+Kubernetes in various forms.
+Communication and consensus building around solutions and best practices.
+- Helped a large insurer find a better pattern of work between Data Engineering and Data Science teams.
+Developed principles and practices to ease interaction, along with code examples.
+Spark/Databricks.
+- Helped a bank keep to time by reducing a loan book calculation from 24 hours to 30 minues by distributeing a previously monolithic process. python/docker/rabbitmq
+- Initial architecture and walking skeleton for a tool to help industries identify actions to mitigate carbon emissions.
+-
 <br>
 <hr>
 <br>